create3000/x_ite/docs/_posts/components/Text/FontStyle.md

 #### Hint

-- (X3D version 4.0 draft) accessType relaxed to inputOutput in order to support animation and user accessibility.
+- (X3D version 4.0 ISO.proof draft) accessType relaxed to inputOutput in order to support animation and user accessibility.

 ### SFFloat [in, out] **spacing** 1 <small>[0,∞)</small>